wzulfikar/hypertwind/README.md

 - I like HyperUI.
 It's open source and easy to understand.
 - I don't like dealing with setting up all the above everytime I start a new project. - I use [Superplate](https://github.com/pankod/superplate) to generate new project but I don't like the fact that I can't do it on my own.
 So this is an attempt to fix my setback.

-This repo embodies what I know to be reliable for my workflow.
+This repo reflects what I know to be reliable for my workflow.
 - Typescript
 - Jest, React Testing Library
 - Storybook